-Sea kayaking can be an adrenaline-fueled experience of amazing tidal rapids, deep surf and booming swells.
-Alternatively, if you like your excitement at a slower pace, you can enjoy a relaxing paddle along the coast taking in the wildlife-rich scenery.
+Sea kayaking can be an adrenaline-fuelled experience of amazing tidal rapids, deep surf and booming swells.
+If you prefer to chill out at a slower pace, you can enjoy a relaxing paddle along the coast taking in the wildlife-rich scenery.
 Either way, it’s not to be missed!

 Pembrokeshire, West Wales

-An intricate coastline, wildlife and tidal flows – kayak in Pembrokesire and you might even see seal pups come in towards the end of August.
+An intricate coastline, rare wildlife and tidal flows - go for a kayak in Pembrokeshire and you'll certainly have fun.
+You might even see seal pups towards the end of August.
 For the more experienced kayaker, favourites include Abereiddy to Abercastle and exploring the sea around Ramsey Island.
-St Govans Head is also a challenging, but beautful, spot – it is tidal so make sure to go with a guide.
+St Govan's Head is also a challenging, but beautiful, spot to paddle.

 Ceredigion, Mid Wales

-Canoe on lakes to remember how to relax.
-With no winds or currents, you can take your time to sit and stare – drinking in the atmosphere and taking a moment of calm.
+There are few things more relaxing than a gentle canoe on a glassy lake.
+With no currents to worry about, you can take your time to sit and stare – drinking in the atmosphere and taking a moment of calm.

 Snowdonia, North Wales

 You're spoilt for choice with lakes in Snowdonia.
 On Llyn Padarn, near Llanberis, you can paddle beneath steep cliffs of old slate mines with the pretty little steam trains of the Llanberis lake railway puffing along beside you.
 The scenery at Llyn Gwynant, looking up at Snowdon, is spectacular and the lake has a truly magical charm to it.
 And Llyn Tegid (Bala Lake) is one of Wales’ largest natural lakes, popular with windsurfers and paddle boarders too.
 All three locations offer kayak boat hire and instructors too.